-Despite differences there is one similarity in the celebration.
+Despite differences, there is one similarity in the celebration.
 That is the brother-sister bonding.
-The last day of the festival is known as Bhai Dhooj in North India and in South India it is the Yama Dvitiya.
-The significance is almost same.
+The last day of the festival is known as Bhai Dhooj in North India and in South India, it is the Yama Dwitiya.
+The significance is almost the same.
 Sisters invite brothers to their place and pray for their long lives.

 And yes, irrespective of it being North or South of India, people shop alike.
-So that you can shop without any reservations, use the Diwali offers.
+So that you can shop without any reservations, use the Diwali offers and discounts.
 These can help you save more without having to think much about breaking the budget!